Lose Control (EP)

-Lose Control is the debut extended play by Chinese rapper Lay (Zhang Yixing).
+Lose Control is the debut extended play by Chinese singer Lay (Zhang Yixing).
 It was released on October 28, 2016 in South Korea and China by SM Entertainment and distributed by KT Music.
 The EP features six tracks in total, including the two singles "what U need?" and "Lose Control".

 The EP was a commercial success, peaking at number one on the Gaon Album Chart.
 It was the seventh best-selling album of 2016 in South Korea according to Gaon, and was the number one performing album of the year on the YinYueTai chart in China.

 Background and release

 On September 21, 2016 it was announced that Lay would release his first solo album in October. "what U need?" was released on October 7 as Lay's birthday gift for his fans.
 On October 21 it was revealed that Lay would release his first mini-album Lose Control on October 28 in South Korea and China and that the album consists of 6 Chinese tracks.
 The single "what U need?" was included in this mini-album.
 Lay was a producer, and personally in charge of the composition, arrangement and writing the lyrics of all the songs.
 On October 25, 2016, S.M.
 Entertainment released a teaser for the music video of "Lose Control".
 Lose Control was officially released on October 28 through online and regular stores.